SCOLIOSIS, complex SPINE & REVISION SURGERY AT OUR

 AT OUR Dallas TX Scoliosis and Spine Office

-Lumbar scoliosis refers to a sideways curve in the lower (or lumbar) portion of the spine.
-This spinal condition occurs in infants, adolescents, and older adults.
+Basically, lumbar scoliosis refers to a sideways curve in the lower (or lumbar) portion of the spine.
+For instance, this spinal condition occurs in infants, adolescents, and older adults.

 Plastic model of Lumbar Spine area of spine